-The main difference between Alternative 1 and the preferred alternative (Alternative 2) is that the preferred Alternative sees all new infrastructure located outside of sensitive Botanical, Faunal and Wetland areas.
-The preferred alternative was informed by specialists and evolved in line with the mitigation hierarchy principles as per the diagram below:
+The main difference between Layout Alternative 1 and Alternative 2 (former preferred layout) was that the evolved layout Alternative ensured that the all-new infrastructure was located outside of all sensitive Botanical, Faunal and Wetland areas which were identified by the specialists.
+Alternative 2 resulted in area specific changes in response to specialist findings.
+These alternatives were informed by specialists and evolved in line with the mitigation hierarchy principles as per the diagram below: